sgct/sgct-docs/configuration/projection/cylindricalprojection.md

 - `rotation` **[float]** _optional_

-  Provides a rotation angle (in radians) why which the cylindrical projection is offset into the resulting image.
+  Provides a rotation angle (in radians) around the z-axis around which the cylindrical projection is rotated.

-- `radius` **[float]** _optional_

-  Sets the radius of the sphere, which is only used in the cases when stereoscopic rendering is used.

 - `heightoffset` **[float]** _optional_

   Offsets the height from which the cylindrical projection is generated.
 This is, in general, only necessary if the user position is offset and you want to counter that offset to continue producing a "standard" cylindrical projection

+- `radius` **[float]** _optional_

+  Sets the radius of the sphere, which is only used in the cases when stereoscopic rendering is used.

 ## Example
 ```{literalinclude} /assets/configs/projections/cylindrical.json